Dyer Library

-Dyer Library is the public library serving Saco, Maine.
+Dyer Library is a public library in Saco, Maine, United States.
 Funded by a bequest from Olive Dyer, the first home of the Dyer Library opened in 1881 in the basement of Saco City Hall.
-The library is now located in the J.G.
+The library is located in the J.G.
 Deering House.

 History

 1880-1900

 The library was funded by a bequest from Olive Dyer in the name of her husband Oliver.
 The first home of the Dyer Library was created in the basement of Saco City Hall.
 A dirt floor was covered over in hard pine, and a furnace was added with many other additional pieces of furniture.
 Sarah W. Tucker was hired as the first librarian at a salary of $400 a year.
 The library was officially opened in spring, 1881.

 In 1893, the building shortly north of City Hall was constructed as the second home of the library.
 The interior was largely one open space, divided visually by a broad wooden double arch, originally described by Horace G. Wadlin.
 The front of the reading room contained an oak common table and a large open fireplace.
 The rear space housed shelf stacks.
 Funds for construction of the building were provided by Mrs. John C. Bradbury and George E. Means.
 Some time later, philanthropist Cornelius Sweetser left the Dyer Library $10,000 as a maintenance fund.